 Compared to overhead watering, less water is required for drip irrigation.
 This is mainly because when you adopt the drip irrigation technique, you only apply water to the ground from where the roots can easily absorb it.
 At the same time, drip irrigation does not make the plant's flowers and foliage wet, thereby shielding them for damage due to water as well as several diseases.

+Drip irrigation system comprises two main types - emitters and soaker hoses.
+The emitter system comprises a stiff main tube having many small holes.
+Narrow, flexible tubes known as emitters spread out from these holes.
+Small nozzles are used to cap the emitters open end.
+These nozzles release water in a stream or gentle drip.
+The nozzles are positioned in places where you want to water the plants.
+In case no plants exist along the stretch of the rigid main tube, you can plug the holes to conserve water.
 You can use an emitter system in various ways - lay it on the ground, buried under the ground or even concealed under a mulch layer.
 It is advisable that you bury the emitter system under the soil, as it will help to shield the plastic hoses from being damaged by the sun's ultra-violet (UV) rays.
 In addition, burying the system under the ground will also keep it insulated from the water in the pipes freezing during the harsh winters.
 Moreover, when the main pipe and the smaller tubes are concealed, it also makes the area look clean and attractive.
 At the same time, you should remember that since the holes in the nozzles of the emitter system are extremely small, they can easily become clogged.
 In order to avoid them from clogging, you need to set a filter at the source of water and ensure that you also clean the filter at least once every month.

 Similar to the emitter systems, the soaker hoses also provide water to the soil directly - right at the plants' base.
 However, different from the emitter systems, the soaker hoses release water from the pinholes or pores that exist all along their length, rather than being present at particular locations.
 The earliest type of soaker hoses is made of thick canvas, which allows water to seep into the ground.
 There are other types of soaker hoses and one of them is made from flat plastic, which is perforated with holes of pinprick size at intervals of few inches.
 The latest type of soaker hose is basically tubular hose having micro-pores.
 These soaker hoses come with a network of minute holes, something akin to that of sponge, and they "sweat" beads of water on the hose's surface.
 The latest type of hoses is made of white plastic or even from recycled rubber tires having a black color.

+Irrespective of which irrigation system you use to water your plants, you need not be personally present at the site all the time during the watering.
+In fact, all irrigation systems can be made to work automatically by using a water timer or sensor, which will turn on and off the water supply.
+If you are watering your roses in the morning, you can use either sprinklers or the overhead watering methods.
+This will help the foliage to dry up throughout the day and prevent the plants from developing diseases.
 Rose canes and leaves that remain wet throughout the night are susceptible to various diseases.
 Therefore, to avoid this as well as for other reasons, it is best to water your roses with soaker hoses or any drip irrigation system.
 It is important to note that even if you are watering the plants with a drip irrigation system, it is essential to provide them with overhead watering from time to time - may be once in several weeks, as this will help to clean the dust as well as spray residue.
 At the same time, occasional overhead watering will also help to get rid of spider mites, if any.
 Generally, spider mites thrive on hot and dry foliage.
 When you are using overhead watering, it is better to opt for the oscillating type compared to the rotating types, especially if your garden is large.
 This is mainly because the oscillating overhead watering system covers the plants rectangularly, thereby avoiding much overlapping and, hence, further wastage of water.